dorajy8/Runtime-Space-Complexity-in-Financial-Signal-Processing/README.md

 # Runtime-Space-Complexity-in-Financial-Signal-Processing
 Homework 2 for Real time Intelligence Systems

 This project implements a high-performance market data processing pipeline in Python.
-It demonstrates the differences in algorithmic complexity between a Naive approach ($O(N)$) and an Optimized Windowed approach ($O(1)$).
+It demonstrates the differences in algorithmic complexity between a Naive approach (O(N)) and an Optimized Windowed approach (O(1)).
 It also explores system-level optimizations like Generator Streaming to minimize memory footprint.

 ## File Structure
 File Description: